-The CEO of the Corporation may serve as a director of the Corporation and, if appointed to the Board, will be the only management director except to the extent and executive Chair is appointed.
+The CEO of the Corporation may serve as a director of the Corporation and, if appointed to the Board, will be the only management director.
+The CEO may not, however, serve as chair.

-In the event the Board determines that it is appropriate and in the best interests of the Corporation to have the same individual serve concurrently as both Chair and CEO, the Board may make such appointment.
-In such case, or in the case where an executive Chair is appointed, the Board will appoint an independent director (the "Lead Director") to act as the effective leader of the Board, to ensure that the Board's agenda will enable the Board to successfully carry out its duties and to facilitate the Board's exercise of independent judgment in carrying out its duties.
+In the event the Chair is considered non-independent for any reason, the Board will appoint an independent director (the "Lead Director") to act as the effective leader of the Board, to ensure that the Board's agenda will enable the Board to successfully carry out its duties and to facilitate the Board's exercise of independent judgment in carrying out its duties.
 The position description for the Lead Director is set out in Appendix D.